Skip to Content

 Fast Charger Connectors

-Fast charging uses three different types of connectors – CCS/SAE Combo, CHAdeMO, and Tesla Supercharger.
+Fast charging uses four different types of connectors – CCS/SAE Combo, CHAdeMO, Tesla Supercharger and NACS.
 Tesla has CHAdeMO connectors available for purchase, but only Tesla vehicles can charge at their Superchargers.
-All other brands are equipped with either CCS/SAE Combo or CHAdeMO connectors.
+All other brands are equipped with either CCS/SAE Combo, CHAdeMO or NACS connectors.

 • CHAdeMO

-is compatible with Nissan, Mitsubishi and some Kia®, EVs.
-Compatible with Tesla EVs if you have a Tesla CHAdeMO adapter.
+Japanese charging standard, compatible with Nissan, Mitsubishi and some Kia® EVs.
+Tesla EVs require a Tesla CHAdeMO adapter.

 Find a Public Charging Station